curi/fi/docs/_posts/2020-09-18-hello-and-welcome-to-fi.md

 One of the reasons I'm writing this is so that *you*, an FI beginner, will have some material that I did not.
 I will tell you some things I would have liked to been told--and might have found had I the wherewithal to humbly look.
 I urge you to proceed with an open mind.
 By that I mean: please, reserve judgement until you have *thoroughly* thought through and discussed the foundational material.
 There are many things you can learn without talking about fantastical things like AGI or saving the world.
 In fact, it will be *expected* that you take seriously *other things* before having the sorts of discussions many people try to jump right into.

-FI is a community that will *expect* you are *fully capable* of discussing topics you choose *at incredibly high standards*.
-If you do not master (or at least become proficient) in the basics, do not expect anyone to take you seriously in more advanced matters.
-If you [overreach](https://www.elliottemple.com/essays/life-overreaching-correcting-error)--that is, attempt to tackle problems beyond your potential--you will be confronted about this. *This is what high standards mean*, high standards do not mean things like *fancy*, *impressive*, or *advanced*.
+FI is a community that will *expect* you are *fully capable* of discussing topics you choose *at incredibly high standards*. ~~If you do not master (or at least become proficient) in the basics, do not expect anyone to take you seriously in more advanced matters.~~ If you [overreach](https://www.elliottemple.com/essays/life-overreaching-correcting-error)--~~that is, attempt to tackle problems beyond your potential~~(not what overreaching means, need to rework a lot here)--you will be confronted about this. *This is what high standards mean*, high standards do not mean things like *fancy*, *impressive*, or *advanced*.
 High standards means *a low error rate* and *consistent, robust thinking*; you must know your own boundaries and capabilities to reach your goals.

 Despite the high standards, *everyone* is capable of becoming a productive member--and potentially very quickly.
 What does being a productive member mean?
 Primarily: making progress *for yourself*.
 You owe nothing to other posters, and they owe nothing to you.
 However, you do *owe it to yourself* to take the *knowledge* made available to you and use it to *improve your thinking and your life*.